10 Best Winter Hikes Near Vancouver, British Columbia

 Elevation Gain: Minimal

 This is a stunning winter loop trail through snow-covered pine forests around Lightning Lake in E.C.
 Manning Provincial Park.
 Hikers can do a shortened loop by crossing the Rainbow Bridge at its narrowest point.
 The peaceful forested trail offers views of the lake and the adjacent hills, including Frosty Mountain.
-Dogs permitted on-leash.
+Dogs are permitted on-leash.
+You will likely want snowshoes and/or microspikes.

 Where can I find this trail?
 From Vancouver, take Highway 1 eastbound towards Hope.
 Take the Highway 3 (Crowsnest) exit to Manning Park and drive towards Lightning Lake day use area.